petripaavola/ClipboardTools/README.md

 This project is licensed under the MIT License.
 Check out the [license file](https://github.com/petripaavola/ClipboardTools/blob/main/LICENSE) for more details.

 ### Acknowledgments 🤖

-A special shoutout to GPT-4 from OpenAI for assisting in the creation of this GitHub documentation page.
-Yes, even in the world of PowerShell and APIs, AI finds a way to chip in!
+A special shoutout to GPT-4 from OpenAI for being a trusty co-pilot in the creation of this GitHub documentation page.
+From PowerShell scripts to Graph API calls, AI lent a hand in refining and organizing every detail.

-And yes, Acknowledgments texts were also created by GPT-4 :)
+And yes, even the Acknowledgments were crafted by GPT-4 – AI doesn’t miss a beat, not even for the credits!

 ---

-© 2023 Petri Paavola - Microsoft MVP - Windows and Devices
+© 2024 Petri Paavola - Microsoft MVP - Windows and Intune